 - Integrating the New York City business world into the curriculum

-- Experiential learning through the area's largest internship and co-op program
+- Experiential learning through one of the area's largest internship and co-op programs

 - Customized teaching and career guidance

 - Prestigious dual AACSB accreditation and national and international rankings

 Globally Recognized, Nationally Ranked Lubin